PierreLaurentinCS/PierreLaurentinCS/README.md

 ## Hi!
-You're looking at Pierre Laurentin's Github profile !
+You're looking at Pierre Laurentin's Github profile!

 <h3 align="center"> I like numerical simulations 💻, coffee ☕ and volleyball 🏐  </h3>

 <h4 align="center"> I went to CentraleSupélec in France 🇫🇷 to study engineering and finished my studies in Polytechnique Montréal 🇨🇦 to specialize in numerical simulations. </h4>

-<h4 align="center"> I am currently looking for a job as simulation (CFD) engineer (Aeronautics, Aerospatial or Chemistry) or simulation software developer where I can make the best use of my knowledge and technical skills ! </h4>
+<h4 align="center"> I am currently looking for a job as simulation (CFD) engineer (Aeronautics, Aerospatial or Chemistry) or simulation software developer where I can make the best use of my knowledge and technical skills! </h4>

 ---